 Women remain the minority in technology and data science, but it’s not a solution to forcefully convince them to enter the industry.
 Rather, it should be a movement to bring awareness to the current situation, highlight the growth opportunities available, and bring the benefits of gender diversity to light.
 Having the support and being recognized for what women bring to the technological table should continue to close the gender gap at a slow, but steady pace.

-How to support each other?
+How to support each other in the IT industry?

 Firstly, we encourage you to send your CV or apply for our job offers.
 As an IT recruitment agency in Poland, we would love to help you with your development in this industry and finding your dream job.
 The few digital communities and people listed below can be also a great source of information and inspiration.